 Featured image: The First Kiss of Adam and Eve.
 Salvador Viniegra (1891).
 Public Domain.

-In archaeological excavations, female figurines have turned up.
+During archaeological excavations, female figurines have been found.
 They could depict mother goddesses.
 The most famous example is the Venus of Willendorf, dating back to around 23,000 BC.
 In ancient cultures, mother goddesses represented fertility.
-The ability of women to produce offspring could have been the essence of Mother Goddess worship.
+The ability of women to bear offspring may have been central to Mother Goddess worship.
 Women give birth, and early humans may not have understood that men were the fathers.
 They may have thought men had no reproductive use and existed to please the women.
 Consequently, the Mother Goddess can give birth as a virgin, which is the miracle of the Mother Goddess.
 One of the best-known Mother Goddesses was Isis.

 Women can be sure that their children are their own, but men can’t.
 When the fathers of children are unknown, families are often matrilineal, meaning that family lines run through mothers.
 The goddess worship may have disappeared because men desired to control women and their sexuality.
 The transition from hunting and gathering to agriculture may have played a crucial role in this development.